 Could result in permanent damage to your property

-So, if the low temperatures cause your pipes to burst, or a window breaks in a storm, you can call a professional to come and sort the problem as soon as possible.
+This means that if low temperatures cause your pipes to burst, or a window breaks in a storm, you can call a professional to come and sort the problem as soon as possible.
+This will often be within 24 hours, but can stretch to a couple of days.

 Some home insurance policies include home emergency as standard, but most ask you to pay extra to include it.

-You can also buy a standalone home emergency policy that could offer the best level of cover, so it's worth comparing these before you add it to your home insurance.
+You can also buy a standalone home emergency policy that could offer the best level of cover, so it's worth looking into this before adding emergency cover to your standard home insurance.

-If a pipe bursts, up to 30 gallons of water can escape in just two minutes, so you need to act quickly.
+...if a pipe bursts, up to 30 gallons of water can escape in just two minutes?
+This means you need to act quickly.

 Boiler cover can cover the cost of replacing or repairing your boiler, and means you can call out a qualified engineer to fix it if it breaks down.

 It can also cover damage to pipes, radiators and central heating.
-It can also include an annual service by a registered Gas Safe engineer who'll check your boiler is safe and working properly.
+On top of this, most policies include an annual service by a registered Gas Safe engineer who will check if your boiler is safe and working properly.

-It's a good idea to arrange this before the start of winter, so you can make sure your boiler is in good shape before the temperature drops.
+It's a good idea to arrange your annual service before the start of winter, so you can make sure your boiler is in good shape before the temperature drops.

 Try these tips to help keep you safe and warm this winter: